vinayakofficialgit/harness-cd-liquibase-project/README.md

  then in jenkins  go to manage jenkin add credential for

- docker   username password
- github   username password
+ docker      give username password  but id as docker-hub-credentials github    give username password    but id as github-credentials     ######we are giving github cred for commit the version id of docker image when pushing so that next when its clone it will look on VERSION file